CraftAcademy/library-challenge/README.md

 Member book search
 -----------

-The library member can also search the available books by title, which is a string based search *that is case sensitive*.
+The library member can search the available books by title, which is a string based search *that is case sensitive*.
 ```
 1. mem.search_titles(lib, 'search_term')
 ```

-From ```mem.search_titles(lib, 'Alfons')
+From ```mem.search_titles(lib, 'Alfons')```, two titles of the three available books appear.
 ```
  => [{:item=>{:title=>"Alfons och soldatpappan", :author=>"Gunilla Bergström"}, :available=>true, :return_date=>nil, :member=>nil, :number=>1},